melodyserra/FEWD39-Melody/week_8/README.md

 ## One on one with each student to go over their final project ideas

 * What is your final project about?
 MVP?
 (Minimal Viable Product)
-* What tools, libraries will they need to use?
+* What tools, libraries will you need to use?
 	* jQuery?
 	* Bootstrap?
 	* Wow.js?